-- Wash hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer if soap and water are not available.
+- Wash your hands often with soap and water for at least 20 seconds.
+If soap and water are not available, use an alcohol-based hand sanitizer.

-- Avoid close contact with people who are sick
+- Avoid close contact with people who are sick.